 During the 1966-‘67 NFL season, it was decided that the winner of the NFL Championship Game would play the winner of the upstart, six-year-old AFL’s Championship Game.
 This “ultimate” championship game would be given a name: The Super Bowl.
 After Super Bowl IV, the AFL would merge with the NFL and two conferences were created, the NFC and the AFC.
 There are now 32 teams in the NFL.
 As of February 4th, 2018, there were 13 teams that had never won a Super Bowl – the Eagles, Lions, Vikings, Jaguars, Panthers, Texans, Browns, Bengals, Bills, Chargers, Falcons, Titans and Cardinals.
 For historic analysis, let’s eliminate the Panthers, Jaguars, Texans and Titans, as each of those teams are 25 years old or less.
 They’re babies.
 The Falcons, Vikings and Bengals were NFL expansion teams created in the 60’s.
 The Bills and Chargers are part of the original eight that made up the AFL in 1960.
 That leaves us with the granddaddy teams of the NFL, the Browns (73 years old), the Eagles (85 years old), the Lions (87 years old) and the Chicago/St. Louis/Arizona Cardinals, who played their first game a whopping 98 years ago.
 As of 11pm, Sunday, February 5th, the list of teams that have never won a Super Bowl shrunk to 12, as the Eagles beat the New England Patriots in Super Bowl LII, 41-33.

 To understand why my beloved Eagles’ Super Bowl win is so hard to fathom, it’s all about history.
-Before the Super Bowl era, the Cleveland Browns won eight championships.
+Before the Super Bowl era, the Cleveland Browns won four championships.
 They were a dynasty in the 40’s and 50’s.
 Since the Super Bowl era began 51 years ago, the Browns have had only 17 winning seasons.
 Their last being in 2007.
 They are also the third team in NFL history to go winless in a regular season.
 Since their back to back heart-stopping (but heartbreaking) playoff losses to the Denver Broncos in 1986 and ‘87, the Browns have made only one playoff appearance.
 Let’s not even discuss Art Modell.
 Unlike the Eagles, the Browns have not been expected to win a Super Bowl for a long time.
 Browns fans CAN say three things:

 1. Next to Philadelphia, they may have the most loyal fans in football.